 Katherine Finnegan continued to live at 529 Beacon until her death in January of 1938.

 Joseph Finnegan married in 1939 to Alice E. Wright.
-After their marriage, they lived at 529 Beacon and continued to operate the lodging houses at 527 and 529 Beacon.
+After their marriage, they lived at 529 Beacon and continued to operate the lodging houses at 527-529 Beacon.

 Joseph Finnegan died in June of 1942.
 Alice Finnegan moved soon thereafter to 114 Riverway.

-In mid-1943, 527 and 529 Beacon were purchased from the Institution for Savings in Roxbury by Miss Jean Coates and Henry L. Bisson, who operated them as lodging houses.
-The transaction was reported in the Boston Globe on June 13, 1943.
+On June 4, 1943, 527-529 Beacon were purchased from the Institution for Savings by Miss Jean Coates and Henry L. Bisson, who operated them as lodging houses.
 They both previously had lived at 173 St. Botolph, where Jean Coates had operated a lodging house.
 She also operated lodging houses at 110 and 162 St. Botolph, and continued to do so after they moved to 529 Beacon.

 By 1945, Henry Bisson had moved to 12 Union Park.
 Jean Coates continued to live at 529 Beacon in 1945, but moved by 1946 to 110 St. Botolph, which she had continued to operate as a lodging house.

-In the spring of 1945, 527 and 529 Beacon were acquired from Jean Coates and Henry Bisson by Mrs. Lillian Carmela (Barbanti) Luderer, the former wife of Walter P. Luderer, who operated them as lodging houses.
-The transaction was reported in the Boston Globe on March 18, 1945.
+On March 1, 1945, 527-529 Beacon were acquired from Jean Coates and Henry Bisson by Mrs. Lillian Carmela (Barbanti) Luderer, the former wife of Walter P. Luderer, who operated them as lodging houses.
 She previously had lived at 323 Beacon.